torvalds/linux/Documentation/driver-api/xillybus.rst

 also no more than one, depending on the configuration.

 In order to ease the deployment of the Xillybus IP core, it contains a simple data structure which completely defines the core's configuration.
-The Linux driver fetches this data structure during its initialization process, and sets up the DMA buffers and character devices accordingly.
+The GNU/Linux driver fetches this data structure during its initialization process, and sets up the DMA buffers and character devices accordingly.
 As a result, a single driver is used to work out of the box with any Xillybus IP core.